phucnguyenavn/vue-journal/README.md

 - ~~Login~~
 - ~~Register~~
-- Think of how to display Journal
+- ~~Think of how to display Journal~~
+-- Display Journal
+- User Input
+- AutoSave to IndexedDB
+- Sync back to backend